Suspension of ‘Antisemitic’ College Paper Editor Denounced By Student Groups

 On Tuesday, the university’s student union, YouX, announced its decision to dismiss Habibah Jaghoori from On Dit, explaining that her “conduct and behavior” after publishing an article calling for the destruction of Israel “would be perceived by any fair-minded person to be threatening the welfare of students at our university.”

-“We view this as exceptionally malicious given that circumstance of the editor, a Muslim woman, having to justify herself in the face of defenses of a genocidal and apartheid state that regularly uses racism and Islamophobia as a justification for a justification for its ethnic cleansing and violence,” their statement said.
+“We view this as exceptionally malicious given that circumstance of the editor, a Muslim woman, having to justify herself in the face of defenses of a genocide and apartheid state that regularly uses racism and Islamophobia as a justification for its ethnic cleaning and violence,” their statement said.

 Related coverage

-On Dit also criticized YouX’s suspension of Jaghoori and vowed to continue recognizing her as an editor.
+On Dit also criticized YouX’ suspension of Jaghoori and vowed to continue recognizing her as an editor.

 “She has an unwavering drive to stand against injustice, even at a personal cost,” the paper said on Facebook.
 “Habibah…ensures On Dit is not a white space, but a space for the stories and realities of People of Colour.”